-Within 48 hours of the submission of your Intake information, your request enters the Triage phase of the Risk Assessment process.
+Within 2 Business Days of the submission of your Intake information, your request enters the Triage phase of the Risk Assessment process.
 In Triage, the Intake may be moved into several categories requiring more information.
 You will receive emails to keep you up-to-date on the progress of your submission.
 If you have any questions please email UFRM@mail.ufl.edu, noting your Intake Number in the email’s subject line.

 |The UF assessment process involves multiple units including, but not limited to:|